-In order to provide our services on your behalf, we may need to pass such data to third parties and those third parties, who are performing some of the services for you, may contact you directly.
-We will not pass your details to third parties for marketing purposes whatsoever.
+In order for us to provide our services on your behalf, we may need to pass such data to various third parties who are performing and providing services for you, some third parties may contact you directly.
+We will not pass any of your details to third parties for any marketing purposes whatsoever.

-When you sign the acceptance form provided, you are giving us permission to keep your details on record.
+When you sign an acceptance form during the funeral arrangement process, you are giving us permission to keep your details on record.

 5. Cooling-Off Period

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 may give you the right to terminate this agreement in the cooling-off period of fourteen days.
 If you wish the performance of the agreement to which this right applies to commence before the end of the cooling-off period, you must sign the authority on the form which will be handed to you.

 In the event that you exercise the right to cancel this contract during the cooling-off period, you will be required to pay a reasonable amount for goods and services already supplied.

 This agreement may also be terminated before the services are delivered: (1) by us if you fail to honour your obligations under these Terms and (2) by you communicating to us in writing, terminating your instructions.